ATDehkordi/WQEye/README.md

 # WQEye: A Python-based Software Aided by Google Earth Engine for Machine Learning-based Retrieval of Water Quality Parameters from Sentinel-2 and Landsat-8/9 Remote Sensing Data

-🛑 **important**: The paper is currently under review.
-This repository contains an incomplete version of WQEye, as the corresponding paper is currently under review.
+🛑 **important**: This repository contains an incomplete version of WQEye, as the corresponding paper is currently under review.
 The full code will be released upon acceptance.
 For software illustrations, please refer to [here] (docs/Step-by-Step.pdf)

 ## 1. Software Documentation